 - Re: RW – four-week death in custody jury inquest; numerous IPs; provision of psychiatric services at police station/high-security Category A prison and decisions on MHA section (case featured in Chambers & Partners 2018 – Healthcare: Mental Health: Providers).

-- Re: PW – hypoxic brain injury when anaesthetic ventilator machine not properly connected; design features of machine/issues regarding training of anaesthetists by NHS Trust.
+- Re: PW – hypoxic brain injury when anaesthetic ventilator machine not properly connected; design features of machine/issues regarding adequacy of anaesthetic training.

-- Re: AH – emergency CS delivery; issue as to whether there had been a still or live birth; expert evidence about obstetric/neonatal care and mothers’ right of choice for mode of delivery.
+- Re: AH – emergency CS delivery; whether there had been a stillbirth; expert evidence about obstetric/neonatal care and mothers’ right of choice for mode of delivery.

 Honourable Society of Lincoln’s Inn